-Extended business travelers employed by an employer located in a European Economic Area (EEA) member state or Switzerland, can, in most cases, remain subject to their home countries/territories’ social security schemes.
+Extended business travelers employed by an employer located in a European Economic Area (EEA) member state or Switzerland, can, in most cases, remain subject to their home countries/jurisdictions’ social security schemes.
 The exemption from paying Swedish social security contributions is due to the EU regulation 883/2004 about posting and/or simultaneous employment.
-Extended business travelers with employers outside the EEA area or Switzerland, may obtain exemptions from paying Swedish social security contributions and stay in their home countries/territories’ social security systems due to the totalization agreements signed between their home countries/territories and Sweden.
-If it is not possible to stay in the home country/territory social security coverage and no subsequent exemption from social security contributions is available under EU regulation 883/2004, totalization agreements or Swedish domestic rules, an extended business traveler would be subject to Swedish social security.
+Extended business travelers with employers outside the EEA area or Switzerland, may obtain exemptions from paying Swedish social security contributions and stay in their home countries/jurisdictions’ social security systems due to the totalization agreements signed between their home countries/jurisdictions and Sweden.
+If it is not possible to stay in the home country/jurisdiction social security coverage and no subsequent exemption from social security contributions is available under EU regulation 883/2004, totalization agreements or Swedish domestic rules, an extended business traveler would be subject to Swedish social security.

 Individual income tax returns are due by 2 May following the tax year-end, which is 31 December.
 Extension to file the tax return on 31 May is normally allowed.

 A non-resident individual who is taxed under SINK (i.e. with a valid SINK decision from the Tax Agency) should not file a tax return.